-The New England Folk Festival, widely known by the name NEFFA, is an annual folk festival that blends dance, music, crafts, and more from many places and cultures.
-We hope that you will join us!
+The New England Folk Festival, widely known by the name NEFFA, is an annual folk festival that blends dance, music, crafts, and food from many places and cultures.
+This year is our 79th annual Festival and we hope that you will join us!

 The Festival is run by the New England Folk Festival Association, a cultural and educational, volunteer-run, non-profit organization.
-The talent of our performers is also offered on a volunteer basis.
+The talent of our performers is also provided on a volunteer basis.

 Who: Lots of amazing performers – have a look at the Performer Index